GaloisInc/pirate/platform-gaps/README.md

 The script [platform.py](/platform-gaps/platform.py) will combine several executables into a single executable.
 Each executable is associated with a unique identifier.
+The executables are encrypted using the associated unique identifier.
 When the resulting program is run, it will execute one of the input executables based on the matching unique identifier.

-TODO: encrypt the executables stored in the generated program

 Usage: